l4u/ErlyJuggernaut/README.md

 # ErlyJuggernaut

-ErlyJuggernaut is an implementation of [juggernaut](http://github.com/maccman/juggernaut) in erlang.
+ErlyJuggernaut is an implementation of [Juggernaut](http://github.com/maccman/juggernaut) in erlang.

-ErlyJuggernaut's API is similar to that of the original implementation, it is partly compatible to juggernaut's client.
+ErlyJuggernaut's API is similar to that of the original implementation, it is partly compatible to Juggernaut's client.
 As the development of socket.io-erlang became suspended, socket.io isn't used.

 This project starts at [spawnfest 2012](http://spawnfest.com), where I learnt a lot about Erlang from #erlounge.

 ## Libraries used

-Instead of node.js and socket.io, erlyJuggernaut uses:
+Instead of node.js and socket.io, ErlyJuggernaut uses:

 * [cowboy](http://github.com/extend/cowboy) for socket server, substituting node.js
 * [bullet](http://github.com/extend/bullet) for client-side abstraction to websocket and fallback transports, substituting socket.io